 Our team is able to handle all the requirements of companies under our administration, depending on the level of service requested by each client.
 We are the chosen service providers in Malta for many international clients from a wide range of industries.

 Providing a comprehensive array of professional services, including tax planning and compliance, assistance with setting up corporate structures and/or businesses in Malta, accounting and book-keeping, payroll, and administration support we ensure that our clients comply with all legal and regulatory requirements imposed on Maltese companies.
-Furthermore, through our law firm we are also able to assist corporate clients with all their legal requirements, be they of a contractual nature, arbitration or litigation, whereas through our licensed fiduciary services company we are able to provide clients which fiduciary services as required.
+Furthermore, through our law firm we are also able to assist corporate clients with all their legal requirements, be they of a contractual nature, arbitration or litigation, whereas through our licensed fiduciary services company we are able to provide clients with trustee and fiduciary services as required.

 Other services include: